ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 Every node has the beacons list available from the start and can reach them out as soon as it starts.

-Beacons and validators are the only sources of truth for a blockchain.
-Beacon and validator availability is so key to the bootstrapping process that **bootstrap blocks until the node establishes a sufficient amount of secure connections to beacons and validators**.
+Validators are the only sources of truth for a blockchain.
+Validator availability is so key to the bootstrapping process that**bootstrap blocks until the node establishes a sufficient amount of secure connections to validators**.
 If the node fails to reach a sufficient amount within a given period of time, it shuts down as no operation can be carried out safely.

 ## Bootstrapping The Blockchain